-Cannabis retail stores may sell gift cards worth up to \$300 each to be used at any of their locations, but not at other businesses.
+Cannabis retail stores may sell gift cards worth up to \$300 each that can be used at a licensed nonmedical cannabis retail store, or a licensee's online system.
 A retail store must not sell more than \$300 in gift cards to a patron on a single day.